Fullmetal Alchemist: Plot

-Edward and Alphonse Elric lived in Resembool with their mother Trisha and father Van Hohenheim.
+Edward and Alphonse Elric lived in the small village of Resembool with their mother Trisha and father Van Hohenheim.
 For unknown reasons, Hohenheim abandoned them, and Trisha soon died from an illness.
-After finishing their alchemy training under Izumi Curtis, the Elrics attempted to bring their mother back with alchemy.
-However, the transmutation backfired, and Edward lost his left leg while Alphonse was completely deconstructed.
+After finishing their alchemy training under Izumi Curtis, the Elrics attempted the forbidden alchemical practice of human transmutation to resurrect their mother.
+However, the transmutation backfired, and Edward lost his left leg while Alphonse lost his entire body.
 Edward sacrificed his right arm to retrieve Alphonse's soul, binding it to a suit of armor.
-Edward was invited by Roy Mustang to become a State Alchemist and research a way to restore their bodies, undergoing a painful medical procedure that granted him prosthetic mechanical limbs, called automail.
-Edward became a State Alchemist, with the title of "Fullmetal Alchemist".
-The Elrics spend the next three years searching for the Philosopher's Stone to achieve their goals.
+Edward was invited by colonel Roy Mustang to become a State Alchemist and research a way to restore their bodies, undergoing a painful automail procedure.
+Edward became a State Alchemist, acquiring the title of "Fullmetal Alchemist".
+The Elrics spend the next three years searching for the philosopher's stone to restore their bodies.

-The Elrics are eventually attacked by an Ishbalan serial killer known as Scar, who targets State Alchemists in revenge for his people's genocide in the Ishbalan civil war.
-Returning to Resembool to have Edward's limbs repaired by their childhood friend and mechanic, Winry Rockbell, the Elrics meet Dr. Marcoh, who provides them with clues to learn that a Philosopher's Stone is created from human souls.
+The Elrics are eventually attacked by an Ishbalan serial killer known as Scar, who targets State Alchemists in revenge for his people's genocide in the Ishbalan Civil War.
+Returning to Resembool to have Edward's limbs repaired by their childhood friend and mechanic, Winry Rockbell, the Elrics meet Dr. Marcoh, who provides them with information revealing philosopher's stones are created from human souls.
 They investigate a laboratory in which the Stones were created, but are hindered by the Homunculi.
 The Elrics decide to visit Izumi, hoping to improve their alchemy.
-Mustang's friend Maes Hughes continues the Elrics' research and finds out about a government conspiracy, but is killed by the homunculus Envy.
+Mustang's friend Maes Hughes continues the Elrics' research and discovers government conspiracy, but is killed by the homunculus Envy.
 The Elrics learn that Izumi also performed human transmutation, having attempted to use alchemy to revive her stillborn child.
 Alphonse is captured by the homunculus Greed, but is rescued by Amestris' leader King Bradley.
 Bradley is revealed to be the homunculus Wrath and brings the captured Greed to the Homunculi's creator, Father.
 When Greed refuses to rejoin his fellow Homunculi, he is reabsorbed by Father.

-After meeting the Xingese prince Lin Yao, who seeks a Philosopher's Stone to cement his position as heir to his country's throne, the Elrics return to Central City, where they learn of Hughes's murder.
+After meeting the Xingese prince Lin Yao, who seeks a philosopher's stone to cement his position as heir to his country's throne, the Elrics return to Central City, where they learn of Hughes's murder.
 Lieutenant Maria Ross is framed for Hughes' murder, so Mustang fakes Ross's death and smuggles her out of the country.
 In encounters with the Homunculi, Mustang kills Lust.
 Lin captures Gluttony, who swallows Lin, Edward, and Envy into his void-like stomach.
 They escape from Gluttony's stomach after he takes Alphonse to meet Father, who makes Lin the vessel of Greed.
 Mustang tries to expose Bradley to the government but finds that the higher officials are complicit in Father's plans.
 The Elrics and Mustang are released, but warned not to oppose Father, who seeks to use them as "human sacrifices".
 Meanwhile, Scar heads north with the Xingese princess May Chang, former corrupt official Yoki, and a kidnapped Dr. Marcoh.